besley/Slickflow/README.md

 **.NET/.NETCore Workflow Engine With Full Source Code**

 0. **Deepseek/QWen-Plus AI service supported**
- Slickflow can use AI deepsesk service to generate BPMN flow chart through sending request by users.
+ Slickflow can use AI deepsesk service to generate BPMN flow chart through text description by users.
 1. **.NET, .NET CORE version both supported**
  Slickflow is an open-source project based on .NET8; It's easy to use engine product into the cross-platform application.
 2. **BPMN graphic style process diagram**